jalvarado1381/HARDS-Analisys/README.md

 ##Script Explanation

-For the development of this script I was focused on only using the base library of R, so you will find I only used basic functions for completing the requirements.
+For the development of this script I was focused on only using the base library of R, so you will find I only the used of base functions an tools for completing the requirements.

-The script is divided into 5 parts
+The script is divided into 5 parts.
+You will be able to identify each part for a sharp rectangles I made around them.

 1.- Merging  the training and the test sets.

-        In this part I made used of read.table, cbind and rbind to read a merge the files and data frames.
+In this part I made used of read.table, cbind and rbind to read and merge the files and data frames.
+Here I read most of the files I am going to use througth the script and built the main data frame, I named hards, from which I'll get all the data to reach  the tidy data set required.

 2.- Extracting the measurements on the mean and standard deviation for each measurement.

+Using the grep function I could obtain all variables names associated with the strings mean() and std()

 3.- Translating numbers to descritive names, for activities.